 16.1 Is the resident responsible for ⊠ Yes □ No arranging any insurance cover?
-If yes, the resident is responsible for these insurance policies: If yes, the resident is responsible for these Contents insurance (for the resident's property in the unit) insurance policies:

-Public liability insurance (for incidents occurring in the unit) Workers' compensation insurance (for the resident's employees or contractors) Third-party insurance (for the resident's motor vehicle or mobility device) Part 17 - Living in the vi llage Trial or settling in period d in the village 17.1 Does the village 🖾 Yes 🔲 No offer prospective residents a trial period or a settling in period in the village?
+If yes, the resident is responsible for these insurance policies: If yes, the resident is responsible for these Contents insurance (for the resident's property in the unit) insurance policies: Public liability insurance (for incidents occurring in the unit) Workers' compensation insurance (for the resident's employees or contractors) Third-party insurance (for the resident's motor vehicle or mobility device) Part 17 - Living in the vi illage Trial or settling in period d in the village 17.1 Does the village offer prospective 🖾 Yes 🗆 No residents a trial period or a settling in period in the village?
 If yes: provide details including, length of period, relevant time frames and any costs or conditions A settling-in period of 90 days applies to new residents, starting on the date of settlement of the residence contract or the date the resident starts occupying the unit (whichever happens first).
 If the resident gives notice of termination their residence contract in this period, the contract will terminate no later than 14 days afterwards, and the exit entitlement will be paid within 30 days after the resident gives vacant possession of the unit.
 No exit fee will be charged.
 Pets 17.2 Are residents allowed to keep pets?
-If yes: specify any restrictions or conditions on pet ownership Yes I No Pets are welcome, if the scheme operator's prior consent is obtained.
+If yes: specify any restrictions or conditions on pet ownership Yes No Pets are welcome, if the scheme operator's prior consent is obtained.
 Visitors 17.3 Are there restrictions on visitors staying with residents or visiting?
-If yes: specify any restrictions or conditions on visitors (e.g. length of stay, arrange with manager) Yes D No Visitors may stay with the resident for up to one month (in total) in any 12 month period.
+If yes: specify any restrictions or conditions on visitors (e.g. length of stay, arrange with manager) Yes No Visitors may stay with the resident for up to one month (in total) in any 12 month period.
 Longer stays are allowed with the scheme operator's prior consent.
 The resident must stay in the unit at the same time as their visitor.
-Village by-laws and villa nge rules 17.4 Does the village have village by-laws? 🗆 Yes 🖾 No By law, residents may, by special resolution at a residents meeting and with the agreement of the operator, make, change or revoke by-laws for the village.
+Village by-laws and villa ae rules

+17.4 Does the village have village by-laws? □ Yes ⊠ No By law, residents may, by special resolution at a residents meeting and with the agreement of the operator, make, change or revoke by-laws for the village.
 Note: See notice at end of document regarding inspection of village by-laws 17.5 Does the operator have other rules for the village.
-Yes INO If yes: Rules may be made available on request Resident input 17.6 Does the village have a residents committee established under the Retirement Villages Act 1999?
-Yes Do By law, residents are entitled to elect and form a residents committee to deal with the operator on behalf of residents about the day-to-day running of the village and any complaints or proposals raised by residents.
-You may like to ask the village manager about an opportunity to talk with members of the resident committee about living in this village.
-Part 18 - Accreditation 18.1 Is the village voluntarily accredited through an industry- based accreditation scheme? ☑ No, village is not accredited □ Yes, village is voluntarily accredited through: • accreditation schemes are industry-based schemes.
-The Retirement of establish an accreditation scheme or standards for retirement villages.
-Part 19 - Waiting list 19.1 Does the village maintain a waiting list for entry? □ Yes ⊠ No Access to documents The following operational documents are held by the retirement village scheme operator and a prospective resident or resident may make a written request to the operator to inspect or take a copy of these documents free of charge.
-The operator must comply with the request by the date stated by the prospective resident or resident (which must be at least seven days after the request is given).
+Yes INO If yes: Rules may be made available on request Resident input 17.6 Does the village have a residents 🖾 Yes 🗆 No committee established under the Retirement Villages Act 1999 ?
+By law, residents are entitled to elect and form a residents committee to deal with the operator on behalf of residents about the day-to-day running of the village and any complaints or proposals raised by residents.
+You may like to ask the village manager about an opportunity to talk with members of the resident committee about living in this village. with members of the resident committee about living in this village.
+Part 18 - Accreditation 18.1 Is the village voluntarily accredited through an industry- based accreditation scheme? ☑ No, village is not accredited □ Yes, village is voluntarily accredited through: voluntarily accredited through an industry- based accreditation scheme?
+Note: Retirement village a voluntarily accredited through an industry- based accreditation scheme?
+Note: Retirement village a Yes, village is voluntarily accredited through: accreditation schemes are industry-based schemes.
+The Retirement voluntarily accredited through an industry- based accreditation scheme?
+Note: Retirement village a Villages Act 1999 does no Yes, village is voluntarily accredited through: accreditation schemes are industry-based schemes.
+The Retirement